aderyabin/rove/README.md

 Hospice.package :foobar do
   category 'Something'

-  # Typically it can accept up to two parameters
+  # Typically it can accept up to two arguments
   config do |config, build|
-    config # contains current config condition at the moment of block evaluation build  # details of build that was requested by user – complete list of required packages and options end
+    config # contains current config condition at the moment of block evaluation build  # details of build that was requested by user: complete list of required packages and options end

   # While being called from an input it gets up to three parameters